🏠 Home πŸ“° AI News πŸ› AI Tools πŸŽ“ Tutorials πŸ’Ό AI Careers β„Ή️ About

 What AI Agents Still Cannot Do

-• They make mistakes — AI agents can misunderstand goals, take wrong actions, or produce incorrect outputs.
-Human oversight is still essential for anything high-stakes
+• They make mistakes.
+AI agents can misunderstand goals, take incorrect actions, or produce outputs that are plausible-sounding but wrong.
+Human oversight is still essential for anything high-stakes.
+An agent that confidently completes a task incorrectly can be more dangerous than no agent at all if nobody checks the output.

-• They cannot build relationships — A client who is upset needs a human.
-A negotiation that requires reading a room needs a human.
-Empathy is not something AI agents possess
+• They cannot build real relationships.
+A client who is upset needs a human who can genuinely empathise.
+A negotiation that requires reading the emotional dynamics in a room needs a human.
+A mentor relationship that changes a junior employee's career trajectory needs a human.
+These are not just things agents do poorly — they are things agents fundamentally cannot do.

 Which Jobs Are Most Affected